Foster Health Laboratory

 The Foster Health Lab’s mission is to improve the health and participation of children with medical complexity and disability in a family-centered manner.

-The lab’s methods span traditional health services research, health care policy analysis, quality measurement development, and health service innovation and implementation.
+The Lab’s methods span traditional health services research, health care policy analysis, quality measurement development, and health service innovation and implementation.

 In particular, the lab focuses on improving how home and community-based services benefit patients and their families.
 To achieve this, the lab partners with families from project design through implementation.